osvaldot/k8s-sm-eso/README.md

-# Integrate AWS Secrets Manager in an k8s Cluster with External Secrets Operator
+# Integrate external secret management systems in Kubernetes

-Integrate AWS Secrets Manager in an k8s Cluster with External Secrets Operator
+Integrate AWS Secrets Manager in a Kubernetes cluster with External Secrets Operator

-This project IS NOT production ready !
+Note: the project is NOT a prodction ready code, this is a sample code used in [Spakfabrik tech post](https://tech.sparkfabrik.com/).

-# Prerequisites
+## Prerequisites

+Before we start, let's make sure we meet these requirements:

-AWS account
+- An AWS account and an IAM user with administrator permissions
+- Docker installed and running on your local machine
+- A basic knowledge of Terraform

+Copy env.template to .env file and use your IAM user credentials to fill AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values, then specify the AWS_DEFAULT_REGION.

-##
+## Build cli docker image

-VPC
-EKS
-ASM
-ESO
-store

-EXAMPLE
+`$ make build-cli`

 ## Build

-Build the cli image

-$ make build-cli

-## Create the cluster

-$ make cli
+`$ make cli`

-$ terraform init
+`$ terraform init`

-$ terraform validate
+`$ terraform validate`

-$ terraform plan
+`$ terraform plan`

-$ terraform apply
+`$ terraform apply`

-## Using kubectl
+## kubectl configuration

-$ make cli
+Inside the cli

-$ aws eks update-kubeconfig --region REGION --name CLUSTER_NAME
+`$ aws eks update-kubeconfig --region REGION --name CLUSTER_NAME`

-## Secret refresh
+## Tips

+Force secret update

-$ kubectl annotate es externalsecret-example -n example force-sync=$(date +%s) --overwrite
+`$ kubectl annotate es externalsecret-example -n example force-sync=$(date +%s) --overwrite`

 ## Verify secrets

-$ kubectl get secret example-secret -n example -o jsonpath='{.data}'
-$ echo 'MTIzNDU2' | base64 -d
+`$ kubectl get secret example-secret -n example -o jsonpath='{.data}'` `$ echo 'MTIzNDU2' | base64 -d`